Tecnico1931/aws-transcribe-audio/README.md

 ```

 ## Tips to Monitor Functions
-#### Add cloudwatch alarms for billing.
+#### Add cloudwatch alarms for billing and enable logging.
-CloudWatch has powerful tools to monitor billing and resource usage.
-You can also setting up "Rules" that will trigger every time an AWS Transcribe job finishes, allowing you closer usage monitoring.
+CloudWatch has tools to monitor billing and resource usage.
+In the console, specify an S3 bucket to store your logs.
+You can also set up "Rules" that will trigger every time an AWS Transcribe job finishes, allowing you closer usage monitoring.
   + [Link to monitoring charges](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/monitor-charges.html)
   + [AWS Transcribe pricing](https://aws.amazon.com/transcribe/pricing/)
   + [Monitor Amazon Transcribe applications with AWS CloudTrail and CloudWatch Events](https://aws.amazon.com/blogs/machine-learning/monitor-amazon-transcribe-applications-with-aws-cloudtrail-and-amazon-cloudwatch-events/)